 It is also interesting to note that a study by Dr. Boldyrev et al, also concluded that the oral use of NAC was far less likely to be broken down by carnosinase than L-carnosine [Ed.- see Dr. Kyriazis interview in this issue for further details].

-Dr. Mark Babizhayev also makes it quite clear that "ordinary" NAC will not be of much use in the treatment of senile-cataract.
+The scientists also makes it quite clear that "ordinary" NAC will not be of much use in the treatment of senile-cataract.
 This is because there are many synthesized "carnosines" and their biological and medicinal activity strongly varies and depends on the mode of their obtention.
-[Ed.- see Dr. Babizhayev interview in this issue for further details].

 For example, if carnosine is extracted from meat muscle substances, the biological and anti-oxidant activity is very low.
 This is presumably due to the contamination of the "pure" carnosine substance by heavy metal salts and proteins and other related impurities.
 It is very difficult to purify carnosine chromatographically, as the compound chelates divalent metal ions very heavily and the biological and anti-oxidant activities can not be regenerated during the purification procedures.